vineetcoder5/Assignment_Blood_test/README.md

 - ❌ `from crewai.agents import Agent`
   ✅ Changed to `from crewai import Agent` to match the current version of CrewAI

+- ❌ `from crewai_tools.tools.serper_dev_tool import SerperDevTool`
+  ✅ Changed to `from crewai_tools import SerperDevTool`

+---

+✅ Added a new file `models.py` for SQLAlchemy DB integration

 ---